learn-co-curriculum/phase-3-countdown-to-midnight/README.md

 ```
 And return `nil`.

+#### String Interpolation

-**String Interpolation Refresher:** The `#{}` is a called interpolation.
-In this case, it's going to actually print out the value of x.
-If we just wrote `puts "x is less than 10"` it would print out the letter x instead of the number x is representing.
+Using the `#{}` is a called interpolation.
+In this case, it's going to actually print out the value of `x`.
+If we just wrote `puts "x is less than 10"` it would print out the letter 'x' instead of the number `x` is representing.

-**The `+=`:**  This is a form of incrementing values.
-It's basically saying the original value of x is one, but add 1 to that value every time we loop through this block.
+#### The Add-And-Assign Operator (`+=`)

+This is a shorthand useful for incrementing, or "stepping up", values.
+It's an operator that adds the submitting value to the value of `x`.
+In the example above `x` begins with a value of `1`, and is incremented by `1` each time the `while` loop runs.
+The line `x += 1` is the same as the line `x = x + 1`.

- `x += 1` is the same as `x = x + 1`.
-The loop is going to stop executing as soon as we hit 10 (that was the condition we set).
-You can also use `-=` which would subtract incrementally with every trip through the loop.
+The loop is going to stop executing as soon as `x` hits `10`, since that was the condition that we set.

+#### The Subtract-And-Assign Operator (`-=`)

+We can also use the subtract-and-assign operator (`-=`) which instead *subtracts* the submitted value from the given variable and reassigns that variable to the resulting difference.

 ## Instructions

 1. Fork and clone this lab.
 2. Open it in your text editor and run the test suite.
 You'll be coding your solution in `countdown.rb`
-1. Write a method that returns "HAPPY NEW YEAR!" that takes in an argument of an integer and uses a while loop to countdown from that integer to 0.
+3. Write a method that takes in an integer argument and uses a while loop to countdown from that integer to `0`, outputting `"#{number} SECOND(S)!"` in each iteration of the loop.
+The method should return `"HAPPY NEW YEAR!"` after the loop finishes. **Hint:** *In Ruby, a method will return the very last line of code that it executes.*
-	* A method will return the very last line of code that it executes.
-You'll want to be able to pass any infinitely large number to your method as an argument and have it count down.
-Remember to use interpolation in creating your return value.
-You'll also want your loop to print out the "#{number} SECONDS!"

-2. Our Ruby program executes so quickly that it doesn't actually count down at the speed of 1 second per number.
-See if you can make the loop pause for one second each trip around. (hint: http://stackoverflow.com/questions/1329967/tell-ruby-program-to-wait-some-amount-of-time).
-You will want to do this in a new method.
-Take a look at `countdown_spec.rb` line 18 to see what your method should be called.
+4. Our Ruby program executes so quickly that it doesn't actually count down at the speed of one second per number.
+See if you can make the loop pause for one second each trip around ([hint](http://stackoverflow.com/questions/1329967/tell-ruby-program-to-wait-some-amount-of-time)).
+Write this in a new method called `countdown_with_sleep` that also takes one integer argument for the countdown.

 ## Resources